grdkly/pi-robot-rc-android-bluetooth/README.md

     sudo apt-get install bluez python-bluez

-It is widely reported that PNAT should be disabled, as it can prevent Bluetooth services from working correctly.
-This can be done by adding the following line to **/etc/bluetooth/main.conf**

-    DisablePlugins = pnat
+It was previously recommended that PNAT be disabled by adding the line `DisablePlugins = pnat` to  **/etc/bluetooth/main.conf**, however that key is not recognised by the current version of bluetoothd (5.23) and the underlying Debian bug appears to have been resolved.

 The Bluetooth daemon needs to run in compatibility mode so that the serial port service can be enabled.
 This can be done by adding **-C** to the `bluetoothd` line in **/etc/systemd/system/dbus-org.bluez.service**

 The [Festival speech synthesiser](http://www.cstr.ed.ac.uk/projects/festival/) is used to make announcements, installed as described on [this page](http://elinux.org/RPi_Text_to_Speech_(Speech_Synthesis)#Festival_Text_to_Speech).